VPS Security; How To Secure Your VPS to Not Get Hacked?

 Availability of the cPHulk security system gives double protection to your server with the firewall.
 Prevent any brute force attack and protect the server from data leakage.
 When unusual activities are detected on the server, cPHulk blocks the login features of the server.
 The firewall later blocks the entire IP.

-You can activate the cPHulk on your VPS server by going to the WHM Security center.
+You can activate the cPHulk on your VPS server by going to the WHM Security centre.
 Choose the cPHulk brute force protection and activate the feature on your server. cPHulk will enhance the security of your server.

 8) Install a Rootkit Scanner